jmacglashan/decisions_and_dragons/content/notation.md

 #### R(s, a) or R(s, a, s')

 A reward function on state-action pairs or state-action-next state triples.
 In practice, reward functions are usually defined in terms of the state $s' \in S$, while theoretical analysis usually assumes the simpler $R(s, a)$ functions.
-Doing analysis with $R(s, a)$ does not limit the validity of the analysis because for any MDP with an $R(s, a, s')$ function, you can define an equivalent MDP with an $R(s, a)$ function that is the expected value of the $R(s, a, s') values (averaging over the next state probabilities).
+Doing analysis with $R(s, a)$ does not limit the validity of the analysis because for any MDP with an $R(s, a, s')$ function, you can define an equivalent MDP with an $R(s, a)$ function that is the expected value of the $R(s, a, s')$ values (averaging over the next state probabilities).

 #### T(s' | s, a)